Non-thermal Sunyaev-Zeldovich signal from radio galaxy lobes: Detection prospects of non-thermal SZ with future CMB experiments

 For a completely unambiguous detection without any assumption on the $y$, $\mu$, $\rm{k}$SZ and rSZ distortions, it is clear from the above discussion that the location of the null point of the total distortion may not be a reliable signature of non-thermal SZ from future CMB experiments.
 However, as can be seen from Fig. \ref{SZspectrum}, the intensity of $y$, $\mu$, $\rm{kSZ}$ and rSZ distortions after 400 GHz starts to decrease in magnitude and approach zero while for non-thermal SZ, the spectrum is relatively flat.
 Therefore, high frequency channels ($>400 \rm{GHz}$) would be able to differentiate non-thermal distortion from others.
 We design a hypothetical experiment with all the frequency band of Simons Observatory and add three more frequency channel at 350 GHz, 500 GHz and 600 GHz.
 In this setup, we are able to distinguish non-thermal distortion from others without putting any constraints on best fit parameters of $y$, $\mu$, temperature shift due to $\rm{kSZ}$ and rSZ distortions as can be clearly seen in Fig. \ref{hypotheticalfit} and Fig. \ref{residual2}.

 Some of the sources listed in Table \ref{tab:table2} can be very good candidates for Simons Observatory or CMB-S4 experiments due to high signal to noise ratio at 150 and 280 GHz frequency bands.
 However, for unambiguous detection, we will need higher frequency bands.
 Experiments like Probe of Inflation and Cosmic Origins (PICO) \citep{PICO2019} with many more frequency bands with noise $\sim$ O(1) $\mu$K-arcmin upto 500 GHz will be extremely useful for such detections.
+We need to also take into account the effect of CMB primordial fluctuations, internal motions and calibration etc for such detections.
+However, these details are beyond the scope of this paper.